sillsdev/flexbridge/ReadMe.md

 	"InstallationDir"="C:\Dev\flexbridge\output\Debug"

 Also, if you are working on Chorus:
-- Copy Chorus.exe, LibChorus.dll, and Palaso dll's to C:\fwrepo\fw\output\Debug (or Release).
-You can do this using the UpdateFLExDependencies.bat script in the flexbridge repo These steps are required for only those dependencies bound at compile time (e.g. API changes):
+- Copy Chorus.exe, LibChorus.dll, and Palaso dll's to the FieldWorks output directory (instructions at https://github.com/sillsdev/FwDocumentation/wiki/Dependency-sources-and-branches#building-dependencies-locally)
-- Rebuild FLEx
+Rebuilding FLEx is required for only those dependencies bound at compile time (e.g. API changes); otherwise, `build /t:copyDlls` should be enough.
 ## Release Notes:
 When releasing FLExBridge be sure to do the following:
 - Update the 'version' file with the latest version